ivan-markov-666/nest-js-boilerplate/learn.md

 3. Start the server by running the following command in the terminal:
 > npm run start:dev

 4. Test the code.
-You can use the 'src\users\request.http' file to test the code or you can execute the following cURL command in the terminal:
+You can use the 'src\users\request.http' file to test the code or you can execute the following cURL commands in the terminal (you need to sign in, then you need to check the user in the session):
+> curl -X POST -H "Content-Type: application/json" -d '{"email":"testingemailTest222@testingdomain.com","password":"TestingPassword123!@#"}' http://localhost:3000/auth/signup
 > curl http://localhost:3000/auth/whoami

 The result will be: